dotenx/dotenx/README.md

 ## Run locally

 **Note:**
-We are currently working on running the project locally, but it's not complete yet.
-You won't be able to use all the features of the platform that run on the cloud.
+We are presently working on enabling you to run the project locally, but it is not yet complete.
+As a result, you will be unable to utilize all the features of the platform that are currently running in the cloud.

 Step 1: Clone project -> ```git clone https://github.com/dotenx/dotenx```